MicrosoftDocs/playfab-docs/playfab-docs/sdks/lua/quickstart-corona.md

 ## Setting up your first API call

 This guide provides the minimum steps to make your first PlayFab API call.
 Confirmation is visible in the Corona Engine output log.

-In your favorite text-editor, ADD the following lines to build.settings.
+In your favorite text-editor, ADD the following lines to `build.settings`.

 ```lua
 settings =